Holiday Hours

 Teaching

 You will receive an education binder post- transplant.
 The transplant team will teach you and your caregivers what to expect during the recuperation period and especially once you return home.
-When you get close to discharge, a formal education session will be scheduled for you and your caregivers to meet with the transplant nurse practitioner, pharmacist, and dietician.
+When you get close to discharge, a formal education session will be scheduled for you and your caregivers to meet with the transplant nurse practitioner, pharmacist, and dietitian.
 This education session will take approximately 3 hours.
 You will learn about the medications you will be taking, diet, exercises and how to monitor your progress at home.

 Distance to Inova Fairfax Hospital